 A God Am I: Primarily occurs whenever Kira can form a cult in Death Note mode.

 And Then John Was a Zombie: Happens often in Zombie Mode when a student hasn't found a cure after having a dangerous confrontation with a zombie.
+This happens many many times in Misuterii's Shiki Mode.

 Awesome, but Impractical: Alondite.
 Sure, it can attack from two spaces, but it doesn't even do as much damage as an axe, burns fatigue like nobody's business, and takes up a lot of inventory room.
 Newbies who rely on it too much have a tendency to get batted down, robbed, and killed.